 In the next video, composer Kirsty Devaney goes for a walk in the woods with her dog to listen to the sounds of trees and shows us how we can 'write down' our sounds and recreate them using classroom instruments.

-The music that you and your class compose could include audio recordings of the sounds of trees and or the sound of things that come from trees.
+The music that you and your class eventually compose could include audio recordings of the sounds of trees.

-Here is Duncan talking about the best way to record sounds and at the end, you get to hear music he has composed with his sounds:
+Here is Duncan talking about the best way to record sounds.
+At the end, you get to hear music he has composed with his sounds:

-The TREE project is a collaboration with Sound and Music.
-Sounds collected by Duncan and music composed by the children on this project will eventually form part of a downloadable resource HERE as part of Sound and Music's Minute of Listening project.
+The TREE project was a collaboration with Sound and Music.
+Sounds collected by Duncan and music composed by the children form part of this downloadable resource HERE as part of Sound and Music's Minute of Listening project.

 Going on a recording expedition: